THASNI02/Voting-app/README.md

 # Voting-app

-Sample Voting App, using pywebio.<br>
+About App : It is a Sample Voting App, using pywebio.<br>

 ### WorkFLow<br>
 User will enter his/her name and age.<br>